 I was determined to succeed and I did succeed qualifying as a CA at the age of 22 in 2011.

-First job in Qatar at a Big 4 Firm
+First job as a CA fresher in Qatar at a Big 4 Firm

 Once I cleared CA, I got a job offer in KPMG, Qatar, my first post-qualification job.
 This was Oct’ 2011.

 My articles training at Varma & Varma Chartered accountants, one of the oldest CA Firms in South India, helped me a lot in my first job.

 I was hungry to succeed and the first day at the office, I went into the managing partner’s room, who is now one of my most beloved mentors, Mr. Gopal Balasubramanian and I asked him “What should I do to sit in your seat after 10 years?”